Trading Trends For Profits

 3. Trends tend to go higher, or lower, than most investors expect.
 So correctly identifying and trading a trend can be very profitable.

-See also Following the Trend With Swings
+See also Market Trend Analysis

 4. Profitable trends occur only once or twice a year.
 The rest of the time the markets trend sideways.
 The Nasdaq, for example, would have to be considered as being in a sideways trend over the past several months.